farlee2121/DevEssentialsBlog/_drafts/2020-11-16-SqlServer-Json.md

 # Getting Started with JSON in MS SQL Server

 Document vs Sql databases are no longer an either-or.
 Many tools allow mixed-model to bridge the benefits of both paradigms.
 Postgre seems to be the RDBMS of choice for those who want to use json columns as a bridge for document-like scenarios.
 However, i'm using Sql Server and migrating isn't an option in the medium-term.
-Sql server has Json features, but I've found little conversation about them and the documentation examples are pretty contrived.
+Sql server has Json features, but I've found little conversation about them and the documentation examples a bit lacking.
 Here's some simple practical examples to get started.

 I'm not much of one for technology how-to posts, but getting started with json in sql server was enough of a mess that I feel it deserved it.
-Let's look at some more practical examples than what the docs offer.

 ## Available Methods